Changes to NDIS Legislation

 Management of funding rules - 44(3) and 74(6)

-These rules are about who manages a participant’s plan.
+These rules which commenced on 4 March 2025, are about who manages a participant’s plan.

 NDIS participants can ask for their plan to be managed by a particular person or in a particular way.
 We call this a plan management request.
 The NDIA must accept a participant’s plan management request unless the NDIS Act or rules give them a reason not to.